iggyw1g/Breast-Cancer-Classification-Project/README.md

 - The **Logistic Regression model** also achieved a strong recall of 93% for malignant cases.

 Ultimately, while the SVM showed the best overall statistical performance, the **Random Forest model proved to be the most effective for the primary clinical objective of this project**: minimizing the risk of misdiagnosing a patient with a malignant tumor.

+## TL;DR

+We compared three machine learning models (SVM, Random Forest, Logistic Regression) to classify breast cancer tumors.

+Initially, the **SVM model had the best overall accuracy (96.3%)**.
+However, we realized the most critical metric for a medical diagnosis is **recall for malignant tumors**, to avoid dangerously misdiagnosing a cancer patient as healthy (a False Negative).

+When re-evaluating based on this crucial metric, the **Random Forest model was the most effective**, successfully identifying **95%** of all malignant tumors, making it the most reliable choice for this clinical task.

 ## Future Work & Next Steps